| Title: | Data Handling and Analysis in Macroecology |

 may require a lot of memory, and may take some time to process it.
 Thus,

-during the process, if count
+during the process, if count argument is set TRUE, a counting

 window will open to display the progress (i.e. the polygon/shapefile